Community Corrections Officer

-Your role will include supervising adult offenders in the community and providing advice and reports to courts and releasing authorities based on your assessment and analysis of the offender's behaviour.
+The role makes risk assessments, provides advice and reports to the Courts and releasing authorities, based on your assessment and analysis of the offender's behaviour.

 When positions are advertised, the eligibility requirements will be outlined in the individual job advertisement.